 There is a downloadable software that you can buy, or you can use the web app.
 I’ve only ever used the web app, not because I don’t think it’d be worth buying, but because my family’s budget hasn’t afforded me the ability to buy the software yet.
 For that matter, I prefer the older web version to Write or Die 2.
 The older version is what I’ll be using to explain the tool further.

-The above is what you see when you go to the link for the web app.
+The above is what you see when you go to the link for the web app (now obsolete).
 There are four choices to make: word goal, time goal, consequences, and grace period.
 The first two are self-explanatory.
 You choose how long you want to write–sprint for 10-20 minutes, go for hours, etc. I usually set my word count goal higher than my average for the time I’m choosing, so I don’t quit early.
 (Edit: I recently discovered that if you leave the word goal at 0, the program won’t let you quit until you reach the time limit.
 So if you’re wanting to time your sprint, and just get as many words as you get, that’s the way to go.)

 Once you start typing, if you stop to think about what to write next, you will start to incur the consequences.
 There are four modes for consequences: gentle, where a box pops up to remind you to keep writing if you stop for a while; normal, where some sort of obnoxious noise plays if you stop writing for a while; and kamikaze, where your words begin to be deleted if you stop writing for a while.
 (I’ll let you figure out the electric shock setting for yourself.)